tkuhn/aida/famous-cs.md

 - Computers are more flexible and more powerful if data and program instructions are both stored side by side in the same memory.

+#### John McCarthy (1927-2011)

+- Artificial intelligence can be achieved by using formal logic to represent and deduce information.
+- Common sense reasoning is a central component of artificial intelligence.

 #### Marvin Minsky (1927-*)

 - _(with Seymour Papert)_ Single-layer perceptrons cannot learn the XOR relation.